Things aren’t always as they appear when you’re working from home.

 Elizabeth Pich, half of the team behind War and Peas, created this comic for Toggl.

-That’s why leaving your house when you work from home is crucial.
-Being a cooped up remote worker is simple, but convincing yourself that the outside world is worth visiting can be difficult, especially when all the comforts of home are constantly in reach.
+That’s why physically leaving your house when you work from home is crucial.
+Being a cooped-up remote worker is simple, but convincing yourself that the outside world is worth visiting can be difficult, especially when all the comforts of home are always within reach.

 Too often, we focus on a hypothetical future rather than the present.
 If the thoughts keep reappearing after you reposition your thinking, write them down.
 Keeping a record of them will help your brain relax.

 You’re in luck!
 We’ve got even more comics!
 If you’re a frequent traveler, you may want to check out our guide to using lifehacking (a.k.a. common sense) to make your airport experience 250% more pleasant.
 We’ve also used dinosaurs to explain the different issues freelancers deal with when working with clients.

 We’ve also done a piece about how the world might be a little different if it were created by a programmer.
 If that sort of thing is your jam, you may also enjoy The Unicorn Startup Simulator–a highly realistic, gravely immoral game about life in the gritty startup scene of Silicon Valley.

 And finally, if you’re intrigued by the idea of timing your breaks as well as your tasks, check out our time tracker.
 We have free and paid options, options for individuals and teams, but the basic idea remains the same: spend less time on work and more time doing what you love!